tienphan1989/tsapp/notes.md

+Problems:
+-when browser is shrunk sideways, the nav icons overlap the title

 ## Capstone title(s): HealthChecker/Sweet Care/SmartSugr/Health Smart/Health Screener

 Purpose: Provide users with an app that provides feedback(or advice?) regarding their sugar level(s)/blood pressure reading(s) in a supportive manner to promote good health habits and better self-knowledge of self endocrine response in relation to variables {good vs. bad elements of diet or lifestyle}.
-(Can intake user input and let user know if vaccinations are imcomplete or missing according to guidelines.)
+Can intake user input and let user know if vaccinations are imcomplete or missing according to guidelines.
+Can also request dietary practices and bookmark diets.
+Can access exercises.
+Can create goals todo like in user home page.

 ## Color Palette
 main color: #78CAE8
 CuriousBlue: #22ADE2
 AquaSpring: #EDFAFA
 Seagull: #78CAE8
 PictonBlue: #50C4EA
 Botticelli: #C8D7E0
 secondaryGray: #57797f
 secondaryRed: #f50057

 ## Fonts
-raleway (headers 1-5)
+raleway (BIG fonts)
-Work Sans (paragraphs)
+Work Sans (small fonts)

 ## User Stories
 -As a user, I want to have the landing page display on load